How to Prevent Injuries While Exercising

 Ignoring your bodily signals can lead to very, very serious injuries.
 Some people believe that pain is indicative of hardcore exercise.
 If you are doing things correctly, however, you shouldn’t be experiencing aches.

-If you don’t feel well, if pain intensifies with specific activities and if you feel like you’re going to pass out, discontinue what you’re doing.
+If you don’t feel well if the pain intensifies with specific activities and if you feel like you’re going to pass out, discontinue what you’re doing.
 Chances are that you’re not doing it correctly or that the specific exercise isn’t suitable for you.

 Take some time to learn the basics and once you do, you can start experimenting and trying different things.